Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 • At $94.99, it's slightly pricier than comparable host nation kits historically

-• The back of the jersey is plain white with no pattern continuation.
-A missed opportunity
+• The back of the jersey is plain white with no pattern continuation, a missed opportunity for Nike to carry the design all the way through

 Who Should Buy This